 Julia Programming For Biologists

-I have used Julia in my own work for about 3 years now, after having much experience with Matlab and then R, and dabbling a bit in Python, C, C++, and Java.
+I have used Julia in my own work for about four years now, after having much experience with Matlab and then R, and dabbling a bit in Python, C, C++, and Java.
 The developers of Julia have praise for aspects of all of these languages, and their goal was to combine all the good aspects into one efficient and readable language.
 I think they have succeeded marvelously.
 (I am not the only one—see this paper in Nature Methods for a discussion of the merits of using Julia in biology.)

 These tutorials are a work in progress, and there will be additions and revisions from time to time . . .